Minimization and Canonization of GFG Transition-Based Automata: Canonicity in GFG-tNCWs

 Thus, $\alpha$-maximal automata include all allowed transitions, and $\alpha$-maximal up to homogeneity automata include all allowed transitions as long as their inclusion does not conflict with $\alpha$-homogeneity.

-\begin{example} {\rm Recall the minimal GFG-tNCW $\B_{\S}$ appearing in Figure~\ref{B figure}.
+\begin{exa} {\rm Recall the minimal GFG-tNCW $\B_{\S}$ appearing in Figure~\ref{B figure}.
 The GFG-tNCWs $\C_1$ and $\C_2$ in Figure~\ref{safe iso min} are obtained from $\B_\S$ by removing a $c$-labeled $\alpha$-transition from $q_0$.
-This does not change the language and results in two nice minimal equivalent GFG-tNCWs that are safe isomorphic yet are not $\alpha$-maximal nor $\alpha$-maximal up to homogeneity. } \end{example}
+This does not change the language and results in two nice minimal equivalent GFG-tNCWs that are safe isomorphic yet are not $\alpha$-maximal nor $\alpha$-maximal up to homogeneity. } \end{exa}

 We now prove that both types of $\alpha$-maximality guarantee isomorphism.